robinweser/fela/README.md

 ## Features
 * Dynamic styling
-* Universal rendering
+* High performance
+* Scoped atomic CSS
 * Dead code elimination
-* High performance
-* Minimal CSS output
 * Framework-agnostic
-* Pseudo classes & Media queries
-* Child & Attribute selectors
+* Universal rendering
+* Many CSS features
+* Huge ecosystem
 * Vendor prefixing
 * Component theming
-* Many useful plugins
 * Local namespace

 ## The Gist
-Fela is all about rendering styles, especially so called rules.
-A universal renderer will help us to render styles of all kind.
-Once rendered into a DOM node, a change listener will subscribe to changes and automatically add new rules.<br>
+Fela's core principle is to consider **style as a function of state**.
+The whole API and all plugins and bindings are built on that idea.
+It is reactive and auto-updates onces registered to the DOM.<br>
 The following example illustrates the key parts of Fela though it only shows the very basics.

 ```javascript